Beezlie/FlashingLights/README.md

 # FlashingLights
 Three LEDs, with one LED on at a time.
-With each advancing level, the LEDs blink on and off at a faster rate.
+With each advancing level, the LEDs blink on and off randomly at a faster rate.
-Press the right button to pick the lit LED.
-Choose wrong and it's game over.
+The objective of the game is to press the button corresponding to the lit LED before it changes.

 # Circuit Schematic
 ![Alt text](https://github.com/Beezlie/FlashingLights/blob/master/Circuit%20Schematics.PNG?raw=true "Title")